 Glenn Doc Rivers

-Head Coach of the Boston Celtics
+Head Coach of the NBA's Los Angeles Clippers

-As head coach, Glen Rivers led the Boston Celtics to the NBA Championship title in the 2007-08 season.
+As their former head coach, Glen Rivers led the Boston Celtics to the NBA Championship title in the 2007-08 season.
 It was the culmination of what was already the greatest single season turnaround in NBA history, with The Celtics going 66-16 after a disappointing 24-58 the previous season.
 As a player for 13 seasons, with the Spurs, the Clippers, the Hawks and the Knicks, Rivers played for—and learned from—legendary coaches such as Pat Riley and Mike Fratello.

 Leadership, On and Off the Court: Lessons from NBA Championship Coach Doc Rivers

 In this spirited talk, Glenn "Doc" Rivers draws on breathtaking moments from his NBA career to show you what it means to excel in any situation: sports, business, life and everything in between.
 How do you deflect deafening criticism, both external and internal, and focus instead on the positive, on winning?
 How should you react when your best player goes down, when the unexpected happens?
 And when you're out in front, how do you prevent motivation from ebbing away-- how do you stay competitive?
 Shot through with anecdotes from NBA superstars, and rich with practical tips on achieving success, on your terms, this riveting talk, delivered by one of the NBA's most charismatic coaches, is perfect for fanatics and casual fans alike.

 Building a Championship Team: Lessons From Boston Celtics Head Coach Doc Rivers